|

 In this paper, we present OpenStory, a large-scale dataset tailored for training subject-focused story visualization models to

-and capturing compelling narratives, We propose an innovative pipeline that automates the extraction ofkeyframes from open-domain videos.
+and capturing compelling narratives, we propose an innovative pipeline that automates keyframe extraction from open-domain videos.

-It ingeniously employsvision-language models to generate descriptive captions,which are then refined by a large language model to
+It employs vision-language models to generate descriptive captions, which are then refined by a large language model to

 CVPR 2024@VDU, Oral Presentation